Q. What is a Dental Hygienist?

 Q. What are the application requirements?

-A. To apply to the program, you must have completed or be enrolled in ENC 1101 at the time of application.
-However, the selection of students for the program is based on the number of required general education and science courses completed at the time of program selection.
+A. The selection of students for the program is based on the number of required general education and science courses completed at the time of program selection and the GPA.

 Q. What are the admissions/selection criteria?

 A. Because enrollment is limited in this program, admission/selection criteria is based on the number of required general education and science courses completed at the time of program selection with top priority given to students that have completed all of the required general education and science courses.
 Additionally, GPA is included in the selection process.

 Q. Can I apply if I have not completed all of the general education and science courses?

 A. You can apply to the program before completing these courses.
 However, selection is based on the number of courses completed.
 You are encouraged to complete all of the basic science and general education courses to increase your chances of acceptance into the program.

 Q. What kind of degree will I be awarded when I graduate?

 A. You will earn an Associate in Science degree in Dental Hygiene in approximately two years.
 This will qualify you to take the National Dental Hygiene Board Examination and the Florida State Dental Hygiene Board Examination for licensure.

 Q. What are the hours of the program?

 A. The program classes are offered weekdays from approximately 8:00am – 4:00pm.